 HOUSEHOLD MANAGEMENT – This is another goal area I’m working on.
 I’ve set SMART goals for each area of my house – with target dates of when I want to have each room completed.

-SMART goals work for any area of your life.
-Specific, Measurable & Achievable with a Rward & Target date for completion.
-I invite you to join our Facebook Group, 90-Day Jumpstart to a New You – and share your SMART goals with a group of women who will cheer for your success.
+You can create a SMART goal for any area of your life.
+Specific, Measurable & Achievable with a Reward & Target date for completion.
+I invite you to join our Facebook Group – and share your SMART goals with a group of women who will cheer for your success.